lindsaykwardell/lindsaykwardell/src/pages/blog/shipping-side-projects.md

 ## Scoping Side Projects

 One of the big draws to technology is this thought that we can build a startup as a side project, and turn it into our main job.
 While there are a number of successes with this approach, this doesn't apply to every side project!
 Not every todo app needs to become Todoist.
-Not every budgeting app need to turn into You Need A Budget.
+Not every budgeting app needs to turn into You Need A Budget.
 Just like at work, it's important to scope our side projects, so that we understand exactly what a given project should and should not become.

 When I'm working on a side project, I try to put them into one of three categories - learning, maintained, and "slow cooker".